Global perspective and respect for diversity

-Overseas, in 2008 we developed an Occupational Safety and Health Management System (OSHMS) for Yamaha’s main manufacturing centers, in an effort to prevent accidents.
-For centers obtaining group certification, we have introduced a system under which headquarters conducts regular follow-ups with the aim of improving the level of management, performs inspections to determine whether the centers are meeting OSHMS levels, and grants group certification to those that have achieved the required level, with follow-ups conducted on a regular basis.
+In addition, in 2008, we developed an Occupational Safety and Health Management System (OSHMS) for Yamaha’s main manufacturing centers, in an effort to prevent accidents.
+For centers obtaining Group certification, we have introduced a system under which headquarters conducts regular follow-ups with the aim of improving the level of management, performs inspections to determine whether the centers are meeting OSHMS levels, and grants Group certification to those that have achieved the required level, with follow-ups conducted on a regular basis.

 Yamaha Motor engages in a wide range of initiatives to help employees maintain and improve their health.